scriptype/salinger/README.md

 }
 ```

-Normally we wouldn't have to `return` in tasks if we didn't reuse them.
+(Normally we wouldn't have to `return` in tasks if we didn't reuse them.)

-And we would have these files in `scripts/tasks/`:
+Finally, we would have the actual scripts in `scripts/tasks/`:
 ```
 crazy_complicated.sh
 another_complicated.js
 my_long_script.rb
 ```

-Yes, they can be written in any scripting language.
+(Yes, they can be written in any scripting language.)

 So, what did we do here?
-We have separated the entry points, the orchestration/chaining part and the actual implementations.
+We have separated the entry points, the orchestration/chaining part and the actual script contents.

 - Keep the `package.json` clean and brief, it only has entry points to our build system.
-- Chain the tasks and scripts in a more familiar and powerful way, in a fresh environment.
+- Chain the tasks in a more familiar and powerful way, in a fresh environment.
 - Write the actual scripts in whatever way you want.
 CLI or programmatic; `sh` or `js` or...
 You decide.

 ## Motivation